Introduction

 A Poland work permit is an official document that allows a foreign national from a non-EU country to legally work in Poland for a specific employer.
 There are several types of permits (A, B, C, D, E), depending on your job position and location.

-How to check Poland work permit status
+How foreigner can check Poland work permit status

 If you’re wondering how to check Poland work permit progress or approval, here are the main options:

-1. Contact the Employer
+1. Contact Polish Employer

 2. Visit the Voivodeship office website